petermsiegel/f-string-apl/README.md

 4. `⍵` is an array of any shape and depth.`L`and `R`are char. vectors or scalars or `⍬` (treated as `''`).
 5. If there is one scalar or enclosed vector `⍺`, it is replicated _per (2) above_.
 6. By default,`⍺← ''''`,*i.e.* APL quotes will wrap the array ⍵, row by row, whether character, numeric or otherwise.

+## Session Library Shortcut: Details

+1. If an object `£.name` is referenced, but not defined, an attempt is made to copy it to £ from workspace **dfns**, *unless* it is being assigned.
+It will be available for the duration of the session.
+2. In the case of a simple assignment (with `←`), the object assigned must be new or of a compatible *APL* class, else a domain error will be signaled.
+3. Assignments of the form `£.name+←`*`val`* are allowed.

 ---